keidrun/dept/README.md

 ### Install your fixed template to your project

 You can add your fixed template with `dept add` then install the template to your project with `dept install`.
+And you can set a default template with `dept default`.

 ```bash
 $ dept add react-eslint-prettier -f ./template.json